Qatar as a mediator in conflict: Sudan conflict

-Qatar's involvement in the Sudan conflict, particularly in the Darfur region, highlights its significant role as a mediator in regional and international disputes since 2008.
+Qatar was involved as a mediator in the Sudan conflict, especially in the Darfur region.
 Qatar hosted and sponsored peace negotiations that led to the signing of the Doha Document for Peace in Darfur.
-This effort by Qatar was aimed at establishing peace and stability across Sudan and involved the implementation of various development, educational, and health service projects in the region.
-The Doha negotiations led to a memorandum of understanding between the Sudanese government and the Darfurian Justice and Equity Movement in 2009, marking Qatar as a key mediator in the conflict.
-Qatar's commitment to these projects continued even as it supported peace negotiations in Juba and participated in the signing of the Juba peace agreement with some factions.
+Qatar implemented a number of development, educational, and health service initiatives in the area.
+The Doha negotiations led to a memorandum of understanding between the Sudanese government and the Darfurian Justice and Equity Movement in 2009.
+Qatar supported peace negotiations in Juba and participated in the signing of the Juba peace agreement with some factions.